ElineBogers/Dynamic-Mechanical-Analysis/README.md

 # Dynamic-Mechanical-Analysis

-Python code to analyse data generated from Optical Introferometry-Based Micropipette Aspiration.
+Python code to analyse data generated from Optical Interoferometry-Based Micropipette Aspiration.
 This method enables accurate identification of mechanical properties of materials.
 The data is generated from a DMA-based Labview model and is saved as TDMS file.
 In this DMA, pressure is applied in a sum of multiple frequencies.

 In order to filter out the single-frequency signal, the maxima of the FFT (def_FFT) are used to find the proper frequencies and a lock-in amplifier principle to find the corresponding amplitudes and phases (def_lock_in).